TedHusted/awake/awake.md/awake.md

 She glances over at the family portrait on the wall.
 Her gaze lingers on their oldest offspring’s bright, curious eyes.
 Her heart still feels heavy, but beneath the weight, there was a glimmer of cautious optimism.

-Behind her, the house bot quietly collects her abandoned cup of tea.
+Behind her, the house bot quietly collects her forgotten cup of tea.

-###
+***

 	“Welcome to Porto Mobility.
 Can I help you?”
 His name tag reads “Frederico, Store Manager”.
 Under the name tag is a lapel button with a QR code for access to the store’s link account.